Personal and Dependency Exemptions

 No matter how bad a child is, he is still good for a tax deduction. — American Proverb

-Because people with children have greater expenses than those without, the tax law reduces their tax liability by allowing them to claim exemptions for themselves and any dependents.
-A taxpayer who cannot be claimed as a dependent by another can claim a personal exemption, which is adjusted annually for inflation, plus an additional exemption for each dependent.
-The personal exemption and the exemption for each dependent is equal.
+Because people with children have greater expenses than those without, the tax law reduced their tax liability by allowing them to claim exemptions for themselves and any dependents.
+A taxpayer who cannot be claimed as a dependent by another could claim a personal exemption, which was adjusted annually for inflation, + an additional exemption for each dependent.
+The personal exemption and the exemption for each dependent was equal.

 Year | Exemption |